top of page

 Application Deadline: January (Early) and February (Regular)

-Harvard Secondary School Online Program's course on "The First World War" is a captivating and academically enlightening exploration of one of the most pivotal events in modern history.
-It provides high school students with an opportunity to delve into the complex and transformative era of World War I, examining the political, social, and cultural dynamics that led to the conflict and its profound impact on the world.
-With a comprehensive curriculum and expert instruction, this course navigates through the causes, key battles, and consequences of the war, shedding light on its global repercussions and the birth of modern geopolitics.
-It encourages students to critically analyze primary source materials, fostering a deeper understanding of the multifaceted narratives surrounding the war.
-This course not only imparts historical knowledge but also enhances critical thinking and analytical skills, equipping students to engage thoughtfully with historical events and their contemporary relevance.
-Harvard's dedication to delivering outstanding education is evident in this program, which offers a compelling and intellectually stimulating learning experience for students eager to unravel the complexities of the First World War.
+Harvard Secondary School Online Program's "The First World War" course explores one of the most pivotal events in modern history—the complex era of World War I, examining the political, social, and cultural dynamics that led to the conflict and its impact on the world.
+This course navigates through the war's causes, key battles, and consequences, shedding light on its global repercussions and the birth of modern geopolitics.
+It encourages you to critically analyze primary source materials, fostering a deeper understanding of the narratives surrounding the war.

 Application Deadline: January